Benjamin Moore Simply White (OC-117): Undertones, LRV, & Best Uses

-If you have south-facing or afternoon western sunshine, you may find Simply White leaning that bit warmer and more yellow-toned.
-If you have north-facing or flat dull light, Simply White can have more passive warmth and the undertones usually shine through, but you HAVE to have decent interior lighting to bring it to life.
+If you have south-facing or afternoon western sunshine, Simply White may be a bit warmer and more yellow or golden-toned as it picks up that exposure’s natural light.
+If you have north-facing or flat dull light, Simply White can have more passive warmth, and the undertones usually shine through, regardless.

-Simply White has an LRV of 91.7.
-If you don’t know what LRV is, I highly recommend you read this – it could make your paint pickin’ a WHOLE lot easier!
-This high LRV puts Simply White WELLLL into the white range, but it isn’t one of the WHITEST whites.
+Simply White has an LRV of 89.52.
+If you don’t know what LRV is, I highly recommend you read this—it could make your paint pickin’ a WHOLE lot easier!
+This high LRV puts Simply White well into the white range but isn’t one of the whitest.

 Simply White with Benjamin Moore Collingwood